timbuchinger/chromadb-ui/memory-bank/progress.md

 ## Known Issues

-1. Metadata Management (High Priority)
-   - Cannot remove individual metadata items in Add Document modal
-   - Must close modal and start fresh to remove fields
-   - Missing remove functionality for each metadata field
-   - Critical UX improvement needed for document creation workflow

-2. Double Notifications on Document Deletion
+1. Double Notifications on Document Deletion
    - Two success notifications appear when deleting a document
    - Need to consolidate notification handling to a single point